 Reward your users

-We usually check our smartphones 110 to 150 times a day.
-What triggers us to enter our pin code more than hundred times a day?
+On average, Americans usually check their smartphones 52 times a day while some do it around 300 times daily!
+What triggers us to enter our pin code dozens of times a day?
 Our wish to be rewarded.

 BJ Fogg (Persuasive Tech Lab), states that three things need to happen at once to get a behaviour to occur: